J-1 Visa Growth Associate Jobs

 Verify the host employer's willingness before advancing

 Ask any prospective host employer to confirm they will sign the training plan and coordinate with your designated sponsor before you reach the offer stage.
-Many smaller startups assume J-1 works like H-1B and withdraw when they learn about their host obligations.
+Many smaller startups assume J-1 works like H-1B visa and withdraw when they learn about their host obligations.

 Check whether the two-year home residency rule applies